burichh/gpt/README.md

 ![](./img/results_andrej.PNG)

+The training loss and HellaSwag results are quite close to each other, but there is a noticably higher noise in the validation loss for my run.

 #### Why is the validation loss so noisy in my case?

-I noticed that my validation loss has much more noise.
 In Andrej's code, I discovered that he uses a fixed minibatch of the validation set to calculate the validation loss.
 In my code I keep iterating over the complete validation set, taking a different batch for each validation loss calculation, which in turn results in a much noisier graph.
 I'm still not sure why Andrej kept using such a small subset of the validation data, I think that might be a bug.

+# Conclusion

+Microsoft has suggested that GPT-4, beyond its mastery of language, represents an early yet incomplete version of artificial general intelligence [[10]].
+I think we can all agree that this is not an entirely unreasonable observeration.
+However, with the funny, strange, and trivial errors it can make, along with the obvious and blatant hallucinations it can confidently present, it is clear that it's still far from complete.
+Understanding how this "mimicry" of intelligence has evolved so rapidly is crucial to be able to actively participate in the process.

-Why GPT-2 is important?
+So, why is old, not-so-awesome GPT-2 important?

-hellaswag eval
-how eval is done
+The architecture of GPT-4 is unfortunately not published, but based on the public GPT-2 and GPT-3 versions, we can at least give an educated guess what might lie behind these remarkable capabilities.
+Surely, GPT-4 is much larger, and was trained using an unprecedented scale of compute and data, but the foundations are probably quite similar.
+Foundations that can be understood by building the old, not-so-awesome GPT-2 from scratch.

+Thus this repo exists.

 # References